 - Chrimar Systems, Inc. et al. v.
 ALE USA Inc. (Federal Circuit)—On behalf of defendant ALE USA Inc. in a patent infringement case involving standardized Power-over-Ethernet technology obtained dismissal following two Federal Circuit appeals; Leisa was Counsel of Record for ALE in the Supreme Court, which denied Chrimar’s petition for a writ of certiorari on June 29, 2020.

 - Prism Technologies v.
-Adobe Systems, Inc., et al. (United States District Court for Nebraska) – On behalf of defendant McAfee, Inc. in a patent infringement lawsuit concerning computer network access technology, part of a team that obtained summary judgment of noninfringement, which was later affirmed by the Federal Circuit (541 Fed.
+Adobe Systems, Inc., et al. (District of Nebraska)—On behalf of defendant McAfee, Inc. in a patent infringement lawsuit concerning computer network access technology, part of a team that obtained summary judgment of noninfringement, which was later affirmed by the Federal Circuit (541 Fed.
 Appx.
 999).

 - Media Queue, LLC v.
-Netflix, Inc. et al. (United States District Court for the Northern District of California) – Representing defendant Blockbuster Inc. along with David Wooten in a patent infringement case involving computer software for maintaining a “queue” of desired movies, the team obtained favorable claim constructions that resulted in summary judgment of noninfringement.
+Netflix, Inc. et al. (Northern District of California)—Representing defendant Blockbuster Inc. along with David Wooten in a patent infringement case involving computer software for maintaining a “queue” of desired movies, the team obtained favorable claim constructions that resulted in summary judgment of noninfringement.

 - Invitrogen Corporation, et al. v.
-Evident Technologies, Inc. (United States District Court for the Eastern District of Texas) – Obtained a consent judgment and permanent injunction on behalf of plaintiffs against the defendant in a patent infringement case involving quantum dot technology and molecular probes.
+Evident Technologies, Inc. (Eastern District of Texas)—Obtained a consent judgment and permanent injunction on behalf of plaintiffs against the defendant in a patent infringement case involving quantum dot technology and molecular probes.

 - Paradox Security Systems, Ltd., et al v.
-ADT Security Services, Inc. et al. (United States District Court for the Eastern District of Texas) – Part of a team representing defendant Monitronics International in a patent infringement jury trial concerning security system electronics that obtained judgment as a matter of law of noninfringement at the close of the plaintiff’s case.
+ADT Security Services, Inc. et al. (Eastern District of Texas)—Part of a team representing defendant Monitronics International in a patent infringement jury trial concerning security system electronics that obtained judgment as a matter of law of noninfringement at the close of the plaintiff’s case.

 - Lubrizol Oilfield Chemistry, LLC, et al. v.
-InTerraChem, LLC, et al. (United States District Court for the Southern District of Texas) – In a case involving trade secrets related to specialty chemicals and on behalf of the plaintiffs, obtained a favorable resolution following a motion for a preliminary injunction.
+InTerraChem, LLC, et al. (Southern District of Texas)—In a case involving trade secrets related to specialty chemicals and on behalf of the plaintiffs, obtained a favorable resolution following a motion for a preliminary injunction.